antonmi/ALF/README.md

 ## Flow-Based Application Layer Framework

 #### ALF is a set of abstractions built on top Elixir GenStage which allows writing program following [Flow-Based Programming](https://en.wikipedia.org/wiki/Flow-based_programming) approach.
 #### ALF is a successor of the [Flowex](https://github.com/antonmi/flowex) project.
-Check its Readme to get the general idea.
+Check its [README](https://github.com/antonmi/flowex#readme) to get the general idea.
 ALF adds conditional branching, packet cloning, goto statement, and other functionalities.
 Therefore, one can create application trees (graphs) of arbitrary complexity.

 ## Installation
 Just add `:alf` as dependency to the `mix.exs` file.

 ALF starts its own supervisor (`ALF.DynamicSupervisor`).

 All the pipelines and managers are started under the supervisor

 ## Quick start
-Read a couple of sections of [Flowex README](https://github.com/antonmi/flowex#readme) to get the basic idea.
+Read a couple of sections of [Flowex README](https://github.com/antonmi/flowex#readme) to get the basic idea of how your code is put to GenStages.
 ### Define your pipeline
 ```elixir
 defmodule ThePipeline do